Accelerating Approximate Thompson Sampling with Underdamped Langevin Monte Carlo: EXPERIMENTS

 We first compare the performance of the proposed algorithms and the benchmarks in Figure \ref{fig_regret}.
-Across all figures shown in \ref{fig_regret}, the x-axis is the number of rounds to play arms, and the y-axis is the total expected regrets generated by different algorithms among various settings.
+Across all figures, the x-axis is the number of rounds to play arms, and the y-axis is the total expected regrets generated by different algorithms among various settings.
 Each line represents the average regrets among the generated trajectories, accompanied by a 95\% confidence interval represented by a lighter shade.
-When we have the same step size and sample complexity, It is clear to see from Figure \ref{fig_compare1} that at a consistent sample complexity and step size, the proposed ULMC showcased logarithmic regrets while the overdamped algorithm incurred linear regrets.
+When we have the same step size and sample complexity $\mathcal{\tilde O}(\sqrt d)$, it is clear to see from Figure \ref{fig_compare1} that at a consistent sample complexity and step size, the proposed algorithm showcased logarithmic regrets while the overdamped algorithm incurred linear regrets.
 This disparity can be attributed to the overdamped version's inability to provide approximate error guarantees with large step sizes.
 Also, the figure indicates that a proper choice of batch size enables the proposed method to achieve logarithmic regrets relying only on stochastic gradients.

-We then further explore when the overdamped version can produce logarithmic regrets.
-In Figure \ref{fig_compare2}, the overdamped version necessitated a substantially higher number of samples compared to the underdamped version to achieve logarithmic regrets.
-This observation is consistent with our analysis and accentuates the superior efficiency of our proposed approach.
+We continue to explore the derived regrets under different sample complexity and different dimension settings.
+Figure \ref{fig_sample1} demonstrates the regrets when we employ $\mathcal{\tilde O}(\sqrt d)$ samples and Figure \ref{fig_sample2} employs $\mathcal{\tilde O}(d)$ samples.
+With $\mathcal{\tilde O}(\sqrt d)$ samples, it is clear that as the dimensions increase, there is a noticeable trend of slower regret convergence and higher regret magnitudes.
+Nevertheless, the algorithm persisted in delivering logarithmic regrets across all dimensional variations.
+On the contrary, the overdamped algorithm can only incur linear regrets.
+With $\mathcal{\tilde O}( d)$ samples, the overdamped algorithm succeeds in achieving logarithmic regrets, but with the underdamped algorithm, the incurred regrets bounds are much tighter than the overdamped one.

+We then further explore the stability of the proposed algorithm from different perspectives.
+We first explore the impact of various momentum (denoted by $\gamma$) values in Figure \ref{fig_momentum}.
+Across different momentum values, the ULMC consistently displayed logarithmic regrets, which also indicates that our algorithms are stable among different momentum settings.
+It is worth noting that a gamma value of $2.0$ incurs the smallest regrets, which aligns with our theoretical selection.